Continuing Education Activity

 Clinical presentation can differ by type; HPIV-1 and HPIV-2 are associated with croup and cold-like symptoms, while HPIV-3 often causes bronchiolitis and pneumonia.
 HPIV-4 is less well-characterized but has been suggested to have symptoms similar to HPIV-3.

 - Croup: Most children present with fever, inspiratory stridor, a hoarse barking cough, as well as laryngeal obstruction.
 Some of the lower airway signs, such as wheezing and air trapping, also occur.
-The subglottic region of the trachea is encircled by the cricoid cartilage, which is less distensible than other parts of the trachea and makes it more prone to inflammatory obstruction, that involves both the larynx and this subglottic region.
+The subglottic region of the trachea is encircled by the cricoid cartilage, which is less distensible than other parts of the trachea and makes it more prone to inflammatory obstruction, which involves both the larynx and this subglottic region.
 The inflammation then extends lower into the bronchi causing the croup, otherwise known as laryngotracheobronchitis.
 On chest or neck radiographs, the croup's characteristic sign called the “steeple sign” can be seen.

 - Bronchiolitis: Due to the infant's terminal airways being so small, bronchiolitis is observed only in infants and young children.
 The typical illness starts 1 to 3 days before the onset of lower respiratory signs and symptoms.
 It starts with a fever, and nasal congestion then spreads to the lower respiratory tract, causing cough, rales, tachypnea, and chest wall retractions.
 The median duration of symptoms is from 8 to 15 days, and most healthy children recover from bronchiolitis within 21 days.
 It can be caused by all four types of HPIV, but most commonly is caused by HPIV-1 and HPIV-3.
-Both of the types can be the reason of bronchiolitis in 10 to 15% of nonhospitalized children.
+Both of the types can be the cause of bronchiolitis in 10% to 15% of nonhospitalized children.
 However, HPIV-1 causes fewer cases in hospitalized children compared to HPIV-3.
-Only second to the respiratory syncytial virus, parainfluenza virus is considered as the main causes of bronchiolitis and pneumonia in young infants.
+Only second to the respiratory syncytial virus, parainfluenza virus is considered as one of the main causes of bronchiolitis and pneumonia in young infants.

 - Pneumonia: Pneumonia is one of the main causes of hospitalization among US adults.
 Fever, cough, and rales are considered to be the main clinical symptoms present in children with pneumonia.
 In addition, infiltrates or consolidations are found on chest radiographs.
 Whereas all parainfluenza serotypes can be associated with pneumonia, HPIV1 and HPIV3 are more likely to cause it.
 HPIV-3 causes from 2% to 12% of pneumonia hospitalizations in children, while HPIV-1 causes from 1% to 6%.
 Parainfluenza has been reported as the cause of 0.2%–11.5% of pneumonia-related adult hospitalizations.
 Pneumonia was most common (10.5%) in patients more than 15 years of age, out of all hospitalized patients infected with HPIV.